nflu/MNIST/README.md

 I used a simple feedforward neural network because they are the most basic kind of neural network (NN) and also seem like the easiest to implement.
 Additionally, it seems like this model will give fairly good results on MNIST.

 I experimented with different activation functions, cost functions, and shapes.
 I ultimately found that pretty much any combination worked reasonably well (at least 80% accuracy) but more accuracy required fine-tuning.
+I ended up using ReLU for my activation function and softmax -> cross entropy for my loss function.

 # Implementation
 The ```shape``` attribute is a list of integers which describes the number of neurons at the ```i```th layer.
 Thus ```len(self.shape)```, which you'll see come up often, is the number of layers in the neural network.